Photo by: Serhii Chrucky

 Jenny Kettler is an artist, educator and explorer based in St. Louis, MO.
 In her What Remains project she surveyed the Midwestern landscape for three years photographing plastic bags caught in trees and bushes in a region with no bag bans.
 Her photographic work is hauntingly beautiful and explores the complex and interwoven relationships humans have with nature in the Anthropocene epoch.

+She is the author of Where We Find Refuge, a book of dreamlike images that dives into the inner and outer landscapes of what it means to live in a fast paced modern world and still be part of nature.
+The collection of double exposure photographs and poems is both poignant and meditative.
 She strives to use art as a tool for environmental education to create an eco-consciousness in America again.
 Her projects fluctuate between hiking meditations, photography, healing breath work, installations and organizing environmental justice based art programs.

 Notable media appearances: